Joliet, Illinois: Sports

-Joliet is home to three high schools that bear its name: Joliet Central, Joliet West, and Joliet Catholic Academy (JCA), in addition to the closed Joliet East, each of which has sports programs.
+Joliet is home to three high schools that bear its name: Joliet Central, Joliet West, and Joliet Catholic Academy (JCA), in addition to Plainfield South High School and the closed Joliet East, each of which has sports programs.
 JCA has been a major football powerhouse for many years and has won more state football titles than any other team in the state, with 15 as of 2023.

 Joliet is the home of the University of St Francis athletics, nicknamed the Fighting Saints.
 The Fighting Saints participate in 20 intercollegiate varsity sports as a member of the National Association of Intercollegiate Athletics (NAIA) in the Chicagoland Collegiate Athletic Conference (CCAC) and Mid-States Football Association (MSFA).

 Joliet also is home to a minor-league baseball team, the Joliet Slammers of the independent Frontier League.
 Since the beginning of the 2011 season, they have played their home games at Duly Health and Care Field.
 The Slammers replace the former Joliet JackHammers of the Northern League.
 The Joliet Slammers won the 2011 Frontier League Championship in their first season as a team.